OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Evaluation

-\paragraph{Clients.} In order to determine the maximal sustainable workload of the chosen client hardware, we executed OODIDA with one user and the cloud process on workstation 1, while a Raspberry Pi device executed one client process.
-We measured the amount of velocity data that can be processed in a sampling task in five minutes.
-For simplicity, sensor data was read as fast as possible.
-Data was provided as either single- or double-precision floating-points numbers.
-In a separate experiment, we measured CPU and RAM utilization as the number of concurrently executed assignments increased.
-We used a lightweight sampling task, with a sampling rate of 1 Hz.
-The used version of the Python interpreter was 3.5.3; Go was compiled with version 1.11.3.
+In order to evaluate the scalability of the chosen client hardware, we executed OODIDA with one user.
+User and cloud nodes were executed on workstation~1, while a Raspberry Pi device executed one client node.
+We measured CPU and RAM utilization as the number of concurrently executed lightweight sampling tasks increases.
+For this experiment, we chose a sampling rate of 1 Hz of input consisting of synthetic CAN bus data.
+We used Python~3.5.3 and Go 1.11.3.

-\paragraph{System.} The goal of the whole-system experiments is to determine how OODIDA reacts to surges of activity, with a focus on how large concurrent workloads affect the response time of the cloud process.
-We looked at this issue from two sides: (1) incoming assignments from the user side as well as (2) incoming results from clients.

-In (1) the user and cloud processes were executed on workstation 1.
-We issued a batch of 100 assignments and measured how the response time, which is the difference between assignment creation and processing, is affected as subsequent assignments are generated by an automated process.
-A surge of such a dimension is unrealistically large, so these results help to explore the theoretical limits of our system.